corbane/Ghx/Readme.md

 - Currently is not supported on MacOS (but it's possible)
 - Not tested with Data Tree access
-- The debugger must be detached to compile the source
 - Derived types are not implemented (eg. `class CustomMesh : Mesh {}`)
 - If the name of the field (eg. `myVar`) change (->`MyVar`) the grah links are lost